 Lawyers at M&S fight against all forms of workplace discrimination, including discrimination on the basis of race, ethnicity, national origin, gender, sex, gender identity, gender expression, pregnancy, sexual orientation, age, disability, and religion.
 We also help workers who experience retaliation for speaking out against discriminatory workplace practices.

 We believe that companies work better when there is true equal opportunity, when they are diverse, and when people from all backgrounds are meaningfully included and welcomed into workplace culture.
 Whether we are representing individuals or a class, we advocate for systemic changes to improve workplace policies and practices.
+To discuss your available options, contact us today!

 We also represent employees who blow the whistle on fraud.
 To learn more, go to Fight Fraud Find Justice.

-We represent clients who have experienced race discrimination during their employment at major corporations, such as Lockheed, and while serving public, such as working for the Fire Department of New York.
+Our employment lawyers in Washington DC represent clients who have experienced race discrimination during their employment at major corporations, such as Lockheed, and while serving public, such as working for the Fire Department of New York.

 Founding Partner Cyrus Mehri helped secure one of the largest race employment discrimination class action settlements in the history, representing 2,200 current and former African-American employees of The Coca-Cola Company.
 The suit alleged that Coca-Cola employed racially discriminatory business practices that limited the professional advancement of African-American employees.
 The terms of the $192 million settlement also required that Coke become a leader among Fortune 500 companies in equitable employment practices.